 8. Know the History Behind the Museum

 The Louvre’s history adds depth to its exhibits.
 Originally constructed in the 12th century by King Philip II as a fortress, the Louvre underwent various transformations.
 It became a royal palace in the 16th century under King Francis I, before finally being converted into a museum in 1792.
-This historical journey—from fortress to palace to world-renowned museum—adds layers of significance to every corner you explore.
-Understanding the evolution of the Louvre will give you a richer appreciation for its collections.

 9. Pack Light